Frequently Asked Questions (FAQ) for the Class of 2027: Incoming Students and Families/Supporters

 Where can I learn the study skills that will help me do well academically at Dartmouth?

 The Academic Skills Center (ASC) is here to support students in their academic journeys at Dartmouth College.
-Each term, the ASC provides academic coaching sessions, workshops, and programs that focus on important college study skills.
-Please visit the ASC’s website for more information about their services and how to sign-up.
+Each term, the ASC provides FREE academic coaching sessions, workshops, and programs that focus on important academic strategies, including time management, task initiation, and test prep.
+We also provide students with intentional study spaces.
+Please visit the ASC’s website for more information about their services and how to sign-up for coaching.
 Excited for the start of the term?
 Get a head start by reading their blog and E-Guide to Academic Success.

 top